bincrafters/bincrafters.github.io/_posts/2017-10-04-Conan-Package-Abseil.md

 [Bincrafters Conan Instructions](https://bincrafters.github.io/2017/06/06/using-bincrafters-conan-repository)

 ## Notes About this Package

+If you've been following bincrafters the past few days, you've seen our recent releases of a Java package, and Bazel.
+Indeed they are both dependencies of Abseil, and those packages were prompted by the desire to use Abseil in our C++ projects.
+Abseil was announced just about a week ago, and so it's a testament to the power of Conan.io that we have been able to create and test these three packages in a weeks time.

+Also, even if you are not new to Conan, there are some nuances to the Abseil package users may need to know.
+Please read on for more details.

 This excerpt is taken from [the `README.md` file of the github repository for this package](https://github.com/bincrafters/conan-abseil).